 There were 33 bucks and 17 does reported harvested in the 2015-2016 season.
-This resulted in a 46% decrease in total harvest.
-Hunter effort increased 11%.
+This

 One of the bucks with harvest data did not meet the antler criteria for Sandy Creek WMA.
-The average inside spread for 3.5 year old bucks was 12.6 inches and average main beam length was 15.7 inches.
+The average inside spread for 3.5 year